CodeSmell/CamelKafkaOffset/README.md

 | 7			           | 1 times
 | 8			           | 1 times
 | 10			           | 1 times

+Here is a high-level annotation of the logs for this run

 The NORETRY-ERROR was written to partition 0 with an offset of 1.
 It was consumed: